 This focus on the quality of the conversation ensures that the speed of the connection is translated into meaningful business value.

-Speed to Conversation ROI Compared
+Speed to conversation ROI

 The fiscal impact of transitioning from a manual speed to lead model to an automated speed to conversation model is quantifiable and significant.
 By analyzing the “Lead-to-Qualification Rate,” organizations can model the revenue gains associated with sub-minute response times.